open-quantum-safe/liboqs/README.md

 liboqs includes some third party libraries or modules that may be licensed differently.
 All third-party code is contained in directories labelled `upstream`, and each such upstream directory contains a license file indicating the license that applies to code in that directory.

+See https://github.com/gvanas/KeccakCodePackage#under-which-license-is-the-kcp-distributed for information on the licensing of the Keccak Code Package (libkecak).

 Team
 ----